Frequently Asked Questions- Guided Buying

 There are currently over 20,000 suppliers on ICIS, but in the majority of cases this simply means that they have at some point supplied goods or services to the College and does not give them any preferential position when supplying goods or services to the College.

 A Preferred Supplier is a company who we have directly appointed to provide goods or Services to the College following a competitive process.
-This gives us the best possible terms and pricing for our specific basket of goods and the contract will be managed by a member of the Purchasing Department to meet service level requirements.
+This gives us the best possible terms and pricing for our specific basket of goods and the contract will be managed by a member of the Procurement Department to meet service level requirements.
 By being appointed through a competitive process, this will forego the need for further competition if the supplier’s services are required in future.

 Why should I use a preferred supplier?

-The Purchasing Department have set up preferred supplier agreements for commodity areas based on goods or services where there is a regular need and significant annual spend across the College.
+The Procurement Department have set up preferred supplier agreements for commodity areas based on goods or services where there is a regular need and significant annual spend across the College.
 The agreements are set up after a competitive tender process with input from key users in order to ensure that we develop an agreement which best meets the needs of the College.
 When in place, it is our recommendation that they are used as the first choice for these goods or services.
 Reasons for this recommendation include:

 - By consolidating our spend we can influence better pricing and service levels